jordifortuny/assembly_line/README.md

 # Readme

-This repository contains the code to obtain the optimal solution of the multi-model line balancing problem
+This repository contains the code to obtain the optimal solution of the multi-model line balancing problem as explained in:

+Fortuny-Santos, J.; Ruiz-de-Arbulo-López, P.; Cuatrecasas-Arbós, L.; Fortuny-Profitós, J. Balancing Workload and Workforce Capacity in Lean Management: Application to Multi-Model Assembly Lines.
+Appl.
+Sci.
+2020, 10, 8829. https://doi.org/10.3390/app10248829

 ## Dependencies